 Training continues and it has been staying rather "warm" inside the indoor.
 OYY Dante had another ride out on the road.
 OYY Nimue had a few sessions with head set and has greatly improved as she gets back into her driving training.
 OYY The Doctor of Dreams also got in a couple of short trots down the road after his schooling in the indoor.
 Zoe's Day Dream, aka Reverie, had fun trotting down the road.
 I took Camille out for a very brisk 3 mile trot which she thoroughly enjoyed.

-Dad of the pups is my yellow Lab, Nicodemus-- aka pork Chop.
+s is my yellow Lab, Nicodemus-- aka pork Chop.
 Here's a photo of India with her brother Dickens (the reclining black poodle) and Nicodemus as a pup.
 He resembles a fat toad in this photo !

 Nicodemus more grownup, after a swim.
 He's a fine dog, as is India, so the puppies have a good start genetically.